lucbroyden-00/pead-event-study/README.md

 to 0.19%, with a clustered t-statistic of 0.37, while degrading decile monotonicity.
 Reported here for completeness; see `docs/methodology.md` ("Earnings expectation model").

-## Next steps

-- Test in small and mid caps, where the effect is strongest.
-- Use the announcement-window abnormal return as an alternative surprise measure, immune to non-cash charges.
-- Construct calendar-time portfolios to measure an implementable return series.

 ## Reproducing